 1928 A killer octopus threatens a group stranded in a lighthouse in Ralph Murphy and Donald Gallagher's oddly-titled thriller Sh, the Octopus.
 It runs 47 performances at the Royale Theatre and is later filmed.

 1938 Wine of Choice proves bitter for a woman smitten with a dedicated Marxist who has no time for love.
-The Theatre Guild produces this S. N. Behrman comedy, with a cast that includes Alexander Woollcott.
-It has 43 performances.
+The Theatre Guild produces the S. N. Behrman comedy, with a cast that includes Alexander Woollcott.
+It runs 43 performances.

-2008 The Menier Chocolate Factory's hit London production of Sunday in the Park With George, comes to Studio 54 with London leads Daniel Evans as George and Jenna Russell as Dot.
+2008 The Menier Chocolate Factory's hit London production of Sunday in the Park With George comes to Studio 54 with London leads Daniel Evans and Jenna Russell.
 Directed by Sam Buntrock, the production is notable for the use of animated drawings (designed by Timothy Bird) to illustrate the progress of the painting that forms the show's centerpiece.